 ‘The peace of God’ is that peace which is in the heart of God.
 In God there is no anxiety or worry, for He is over all and all things are under His total control.
 So the thought is that His peace should become our peace as we rest content in the fact that He has full control and all things will finally work according to His will.

-Just as the Bible commentaries that we cited agree about trusting God with regard to concerns about basic needs, the aforementioned Bible commentaries that address Philippians 4:6-7 likewise agree that it is important to trust God to help us in dealing with all other types of concerns also.
+Just as the Bible commentaries that we previously cited with regard to Matthew 6:25-34 agree about trusting God in dealing with concerns involving basic needs, the subsequently cited Bible commentaries that address Philippians 4:6-7 likewise agree that it is necessary to trust God for His help in dealing with other types of concerns also.

-Furthermore, when we pray about a matter having an uncertain outcome that is making us anxious, we should ask God to help us not only to be able to satisfactorily resolve the matter, but also to help us to be free of anxiety while we are still dealing with the matter.
-And, when it is necessary for us to deal with a matter for a lengthy period of time rather than having the matter resolved relatively quickly, we should keep in mind that the ultimate result may be greater spiritual growth for us and/or for people who are encouraged in their own circumstances by how we are dealing with our circumstances.
+Furthermore, when we pray about a matter having an uncertain outcome that is making us anxious, we should ask God to help us not only to satisfactorily resolve the matter, but also to help us to be free of anxiety while we are still trying to deal with the matter.
+And, when it is necessary for us to deal with a matter for a lengthy period of time, we ought to keep in mind that the ultimate result may be greater spiritual growth not only for us, but also for people who are encouraged in their own circumstances by the manner in which we are dealing with our own circumstances.